Gigaspaces/xap-docs/site/content/xap/12.2/rn/supported-platforms.markdown

 - IBM 1.7.0: XAP was tested using IBM JVM version 1.7.0 SR6.

 {{%warning "Important"%}}
-Java8 and Java7 (> u79) have changed their multicast operations regarding IPv6, and this can cause long initial connection times.
+* Java 8 and Java 7 (> u79): In these versions, the behavior of the multicast operations regarding IPv6 has changed, and this can cause long initial connection times.
 To mitigate this issue, add '-Djava.net.preferIPv4Stack=true' to the JVM arguments.
+* Java 9: Not currently supported with this version of InsightEdge and XAP due to changes in the Java platform.
+Java 9 is planned to be supported in a future release.
 {{%/warning%}}

 ## XAP.NET Requirements